filpangilinan/goreactwebapp/README.md

 6. Go to the terminal and type "robot -i login tests" (for running the whole positive and negative scenarios)
 7. OR type "robot -i posScenario tests" (for running the whole positive scenarios only)
 8. OR type "robot -i negScenario tests" (for running the whole negative scenarios only)
+9. OR type "robot -i negScenario<number> tests" (for running a specific scenario)